Indefinite Leave to Remain (ILR)

 You can demonstrate your knowledge of language and life by passing the Life in the UK test and either by having a recognised qualification in English, a degree that was taught or researched in English or being a national of an English-speaking country.

-As part of your application for ILR, you will need to enrol your fingerprints and facial image (known as biometric information) and obtain a biometric residence permit.
-This will confirm your immigration status and entitlements.
+As part of your application for ILR, you need to enrol your fingerprints and facial image (known as biometric information) and obtain a biometric residence permit.
+This confirms your immigration status and entitlements.

 Further Leave to Remain

 If you do not yet qualify for Indefinite Leave to Remain you may be able to extend your existing visa temporarily.
 This is known as Further Leave to Remain.

 If you came here as a visitor, in most cases you cannot extend your permission to stay beyond six months although in limited circumstances you may be able to switch to a different immigration category.
 You must also apply to extend your stay before your existing permission expires as an overstayer risks an order for enforced removal.